supunsarachitha/Bing-Daily-Wallpaper/README.md

-Android mobile app change home page wallpaper automatically.
+Android mobile app Seamlessly update your device wallpaper with Bing photos every day.
 Wallpaper source is bing daily images.
 And user also can set on device wallpaers.

 ## Built With